 The Cicadidae also belong to five subfamilies--the Tibicininae, Derotettiginae, Cicadinae, Cicadettinae, and Tettigomyiinae.
 Some cicada relatives include the jumping plant lice, spittlebugs, and leafhoppers.

-What makes this insect species different is the beak (or rostrum) that the nymph and adult have.
+What makes this insect species different is the beak (or rostrum) that the nymph and adult cicada killers have.
 It uses this beak to suck out a plant's fluid (known as the xylem).
 It is also the way these insects drink and eat.

-Why do We Call Them Cicada Killer Wasps?
+Why Do We Call Them Cicada Killer Wasps?

 The Cicada Killer wasp is sometimes referred to as a sand hornet.
-However, these wasps are not part of the Vespidae family of insects to which hornets and yellow jackets belong.
+However, these social wasps are not part of the Vespidae family of insects to which hornets and yellow jackets belong.

 They are found in Midwestern to Eastern regions of the United States and as far south as Mexico and Central America.
-These wasps have been named Cicada Killer Wasps because they pursue cicadas and use them to arrange their nests.
+These social wasps have been named Cicada Killer Wasps because they pursue cicadas and use them to arrange their nests.

-- Digging burrows underground
+- Dig burrows underground

 - Keeping the other wasps focused on these jobs for a long time.